Ferxas/aspnetApi/README.md

 ## Frontend (Angular)

-[Add details about the Angular frontend structure and configuration]

 ## How to Use

 1. Clone the repository
 2. Follow the setup and running instructions for the backend
-3. [Add instructions for setting up and running the Angular frontend]
-4. Access the application through the browser
+3. Access the application through the browser

 ## Contributing